brandibushman/NextCentury/Streak/readme.md

 ## Goals
 - Have the "issue, information" make available the sub-categories
-- [Auto link the properties](https://github.com/brandibushman/NextCentury-again/blob/master/Streak/By%20Property%20Thread.md) with the same property code.
+- [Auto link by property code](https://github.com/brandibushman/NextCentury-again/blob/master/Streak/By%20Property%20Thread.md) with the same property code.
 Similar to the by person thing.
-- Standardize the phone number and contact information entering system like either it is all at once, or there are "."/"-" separators.
 - [Multiple Property Link](https://github.com/brandibushman/NextCentury-again/blob/master/Streak/Multiple%20Properties.md)
-- how does it handle multiple tags THERE ARE OVER 11,000 boxes
 - Standardize and go through duplicates: hover over description (?) or Wiki cheat sheet.
 FLow chart or explanation.
 "Icom - Internal Communication" so we have hyphenate, "Ecom - Electronic Communication"
 - Date Reported
 - More integration between streak and our website.
 Streak has an API
 - [Adjust Tags](https://github.com/brandibushman/NextCentury/blob/master/Streak/Tags.md)
   - Alternative to N/A
+  - how does it handle multiple tags THERE ARE OVER 11,000 boxes
+  - Standardize and go through duplicates: hover over description (?) or Wiki cheat sheet.
+FLow chart or explanation.
+"Icom - Internal Communication" so we have hyphenate, "Ecom - Electronic Communication"
+- Standardize the phone number and contact information entering system like either it is all at once, or there are "."/"-" separators.

 [Java Basics](https://github.com/brandibushman/NextCentury-again/blob/master/Java%20Basics)